 Although, like Anhingas, the Double-Crested Cormorant may be seen on inland waterways, the coast is its most typical haunt.
 Here it can quite commonly be found near to human habitation where it may well become tame enough to approach closely for photographs such as these.

 Undoubtedly the most conspicuous and unmistakable of all water birds in Florida is the Brown Pelican.
 Even people who have never seen a wild pelican know what this bird looks like, with its plump body, its large webbed feet and its enormously long, and comically voluminous bill.
 Typically it will be seen on the coast, perched on posts or jetties, or else spectacularly diving from height to catch small fish in the sea.
 It is a resident and locally common bird on both the coastlines of Florida.

 There is another, larger species of pelican which may be seen in Florida.
 This is the White Pelican, which breeds on the west coast of America and Canada and on inland lakes, but which may be seen on Florida's Gulf Coast during the winter months of December to March.

 Another related species which may be seen in the Keys or the Gulf Coast is the Magnificent Frigatebird - a great black and white seabird with a long hooked bill.
 The male is quite spectacular with a large red bill pouch which is inflated during courtship.

 Pelicans are creatures of habit and birds which know where they feel most at home.
-It doesn't take too much observation of a gathering of Pelicans to be able to predict the potential for an interesting or novel photograph.
-Nothing attracts a Pelican like a fish, and they can frequently be seen on harboursides waiting patiently alongside the local fishermen, hoping for a morsel.
-In the photo on the right, a 'No Fishing' signpost makes an excellent perch from which to go - well, fishing.
+It doesn't take too much observation of a gathering of pelicans to be able to predict the potential for an interesting or novel photograph.
+Nothing attracts a pelican like a fish, and they can frequently be seen on harboursides waiting patiently alongside the local fishermen, hoping for a morsel.
+In the photo here, a 'No Fishing' signpost makes an excellent perch from which to - well, go fishing.

 Storks and Ibises